Payment Plan Program

 - DMV will not electronically transfer funds from your bank account for payment plan payments.

-- DMV will provide payment plan coupons for those who apply to participate in the payment plan.
+- DMV has payment plan coupons available for those who apply to participate in the payment plan.

 Inquiries about payment plan balances can be made by accessing your myDMV account on dmvNOW.com or by contacting DMV at (804) 497-7100.

 - How do I apply?

 - You may apply for the payment plan program online or in person at a customer service center.
 If you are eligible to participate, you must read and sign the contract agreement provided.

 - Can I pay off the plan before three years?